vladfrangu/highlight/README.md

 # highlight

-A simple to use highlight bot made using klasa and discord.js.
+A very simple to use highlight bot made using klasa and discord.js.

 ## Installation